 The lineup is the first chosen by the Depot’s new Producing Artistic Director Kenney Green. » Continue Reading.

-The Saranac Lake Winter Carnival Gala Parade is set for Saturday, February 10 at 1 pm.
-The parade will take place at Broadway and Main Street from Ampersand Avenue to Lapan Highway and the public is invited to assemble along the route.
-The procession is a crowd favorite and tradition of the Winter Carnival, featuring many creative floats, quirky performers, community members and more.
+The Saranac Lake Winter Carnival Gala Parade will take place Saturday, February 9, starting at 1 pm.
+The parade starts at Broadway and Main Street and travels from Ampersand Avenue to Lapan Highway.
+The parade features many creative floats, quirky performers, community members and more.